 In 2011, RMU won an innovation in design award from ISPO.
 We were given free booth space at the tradeshow, and we were featured in multiple international media channels.
 Our time at the show was filled with inquires of distributors from all over the world- the only problem was, this meant we would need some serious capital to deliver the orders that we would soon be receiving.
 We were all still working other full time jobs and traveling everyday we had off- we quickly realize that we had really hit a decision point.

 "Are we going to try to make this a real business or keep this as a hobby that we do in our spare time?"

 Against better judgment, we decided to go for it.
-With the trust and guidance of a couple new investors, we created our first full-time position and began to grow the brand as a real business.
+We created our first full-time position and began to grow the brand as a real business.

 As of today, RMU employs 40 Staff members.
 We have realized that growth is necessary for our brand.
 We have implemented an employee ownership program, used our skis to donate and raise funds for several nonprofits, and continue to maintain a "50+ days on snow" policy as a job requirement for our employees.
 We are faced with new challenges every day, and as we take steps towards the future of RMU and towards creating the brand we are setting out to build, our goal is to build a business in which our entire staff is afforded the opportunity to live comfortably, ski, and pursue the lifestyle that has connected us all.
 If we can continue to shape our company this way and adhere to the values we are built on while maintaining a reputation of innovation and providing value for our customers, we are fulfilling our goals.